Victory RS Small Cap Growth Equity VIP Series

-Equity Risk — The value of the equity securities in which the Fund invests may decline in response to developments affecting individual companies and/or general economic conditions.
-A company's earnings or dividends may not increase as expected.
+Equity Risk — The value of the equity securities in which the Fund invests may decline in response to developments affecting individual companies and/or general economic conditions in the United States or abroad.
+A company’s earnings or dividends may not increase as expected (or may decline) because of poor management, competitive pressures, reliance on particular suppliers or geographical regions, labor problems or shortages, corporate restructurings, fraudulent disclosures, man-made or natural disasters, military confrontations or wars, terrorism, public health crises, or other events, conditions and factors.
 Price changes may be temporary or last for extended periods.

 Small Capitalization Stock Risk — Small-sized companies may be subject to a number of risks not associated with larger, more established companies, potentially making their stock prices more volatile and increasing the risk of loss.
 Smaller companies may have limited markets, product lines, or financial resources and lack management experience and may experience higher failure rates than larger companies.